-Your GP should arrange a CA125 blood test and possibly an ultrasound scan in women aged 50 or over who have had symptoms of irrritable bowel syndrome (IBS) in the last 12 months.
+Your GP should arrange a CA125 blood test and possibly an ultrasound scan in women aged 50 or over who have had symptoms of irritable bowel syndrome (IBS) in the last 12 months.

 This is because IBS rarely develops for the first time in women over 50 years.
 IBS can cause a broad range of symptoms.
 The most common are diarrhoea or constipation, or changing from one to the other.
 Also bloating and swelling of the tummy.

-Your GP may also offer you tests if you have:
+Your GP might also offer you tests if you have:

 - lost weight that is unexplained